Skip to main content

 Configure the Connection

-• Enter the Username associated with the public key
+• Snowflake Username: The username associated with the public key

-• Enter the Private Key content from the rsa_key.p8 file (include the full private key, including the header and footer lines)
+• Private Key: The full content from the rsa_key.p8 file (include the header and footer lines)

 Private Key Security